Citizenship

 Obtaining citizenship

-Applicants must visit Malta to submit the biometrics, take the Oath of Allegiance and get passports.
-Each family member over six years old visits the Malta Passport Department to borrow their passport in person.
+Applicants must visit Malta to submit the biometrics, take the Oath of Allegiance, and get passports.
+Each family member over 6 visits the Malta Passport Department to collect their passport in person.

 Tax consequences of сitizenship in Malta

 Many businesspeople plan to move to Malta to transfer assets to the country and benefit from the country’s tax system.
-But please note that after obtaining a Malta passport, the investor doesn’t gain any tax incentives.
+However, investors don’t receive tax incentives after obtaining a Malta passport.

 Acquiring citizenship doesn’t always lead to paying taxes in Malta.
 Persons who hold a Maltese passport but reside and get income from sources in other countries are not regarded as tax residents.
 They usually do not have to pay Maltese taxes on their income unless they earn money in Malta — for example, by renting a property out.